GabrielaBezerra/BuscaWeb/README.md

 # BuscaWeb
-### Finding the path between two website URLs using Depth-First-Search (BFS).
+### Using Depth-First-Search (DFS) to find the URLs between two websites, given the amount of tries.

-Authors: Gabriela Bezerra, Guilherme Araújo, Ítalo Bruno, Pedro Moura.
+*Authors: Gabriela Bezerra, Guilherme Araújo, Ítalo Bruno, Pedro Moura.*

+Implemented with Python 3.8.5 and Beautiful Soup 4.

 ## Getting Started
 Enter the project's venv